 A lot of people think that Trump's caving.

-Because if you allow the dreamers to stay, we're talking 750,000 dreamers, kids, who each have two parents who could come in.
+Because if you allow the DREAMers to stay, we're talking 750,000 DREAMers, kids, who each have two parents who could come in.

-This is a no-win.
+I just, look, this is a no-win.

-If if we can get the strict enforcement of existing immigration law, if we can get enhanced and increased border protection, if we can start doing what we are supposed to do in defending this border,
+If we can get the strict enforcement of existing immigration law, if we can get enhanced and increased border protection, if we can start doing what we are supposed to do in defending this border,

 It could well be if all the rest of this stuff happens.